Kim Kardashian Makes Tristan Thompson Unblock Her In Hilarious Instagram Post

 “Alright guys what do you think?
 It’s Khloe’s birthday– do you think I should ask this guy to unblock me?”
 Kim said while showing a video of herself with Tristan and Khloe in the background.
 “For Khloe’s birthday, I think it’s only right,” Kardashian added.

 As previously reported by the Inquisitr, Kim Kardashian revealed that she had been blocked on Instagram by Tristan Thompson following his cheating scandal.
-Kim had defended her sister Khloe and called the entire situation “so f—ed up,” which prompted Tristan to block not only her, but Khloe’s best friends Malika and Khadijah Haqq.
+Kim had defended her sister Khloe and called the entire situation “so f***ed up,” which prompted Tristan to block not only her, but Khloe’s best friends Malika and Khadijah Haqq.

 During Kardashian’s Instagram stories, she teased Thompson about blocking Khloe’s friends and family, and even recorded Tristan officially unblocking her on Instagram as well as re-following her on the social media site.